joannakl/ossd_materials/activities/browser_add-on_activity.md

 ## Part 4: Explore existing extensions

 Go to [Firefox Add-ons](https://addons.mozilla.org/en-US/firefox/) page.
 As a team, decide on your _favorite_ extension.
-List the name and the link to that extension in your team's file in the `activity1` repository under the heading _Part 4_.
+List the name and the link to that extension in your team's file in the `add-on-activity` repository under the heading _Part 4_.
 Then answer the following questions about your chosen extension.

 1. What is the homepage for the extension?